Maxmulis/easyblog/README.md

 # README

-This is a simple Rails blog web application.
+This is a simple blog web application built with Rails 7.
 Anonymous users can comment on blog articles, while only registered users can create new articles.
 User authentication is not handled by a gem like Devise, but a custom SessionsController.
 Thanks to Steve Polito for writing a great and comprehensive guide on [rails authentication from scratch](https://github.com/stevepolitodesign/rails-authentication-from-scratch).

 ## Installation
 1. Make sure to have Ruby 3.0.3 installed on your machine.